rocketacademy/sarah-classic/class-exercises/day-10-chat-bot.md

     question: 'Do arrays or objects make you happier? (arrays/objects)',
     answers: {
       arrays: 'I knew it, arrays are my favourite too.',
-      objects: 'You\'re good at coding- objects are hard!', },
+      objects: "You're good at coding- objects are hard!", },
     nextQuestionId: 'timeOfDay',
   },